 Born in Paris, France in 1960, Franck Goldwasser studied fine arts before moving to California in 1983.
 A self-taught blues guitarist and vocalist, it was in Oakland that Goldwasser honed his craft alongside masters of the genre, including Lowell Fulson, Percy Mayfield and Jimmy McCracklin.
-Goldwasser released his first 45 rpm in 1985 followed in 1989 by an album, "Blues For Esther", released on the Blue Sting lable and nominated for a W.C.
+Goldwasser released his first 45rpm in 1985 followed in 1989 by an album, "Blues For Esther", released and nominated for a W.C.
 Handy award in 1990.

 Returning to southern California in 2013, Goldwasser takes one year off from playing music.
-Eventually resuming his performing and recording activities he teams up with Ventura favorites Hot Roux, as well as R.J.
+Eventually resuming his performing and recording activities he often teams up with R.J.
 Mischo.
-2014 finds him touring Europe on his own, and again in 2016 as co-frontman of a trio that also features the Red Devils' Big Pete.
+2014 finds him touring Europe, and again in 2016 co-fronting a trio with the Red Devils' Big Pete.